MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Demos/04-design-data-model.md

 ---
-lab:
+demo:
      title: 'Design a data model in Power BI'
      module: 'Design a data model in Power BI'
 ---
 # Design a data model in Power BI